Panama City officer charged with battery

 “The strikes from the defendant were outside the scope of the lawful arrest of the victim,” they added.

-Williams is on administrative leave pending the outcome of an internal investigation.
+Rhodes is on administrative leave pending the outcome of an internal investigation.
+He declined to comment for this story.